 Where to stay in Cannaregio

-Cannaregio has numerous restaurants serving up local fish and vegetable based specialities, and bars frequented by actual Venetian locals (yes, they exist!).
+Cannaregio has numerous restaurants serving up local fish and vegetable based specialties, and bars frequented by actual Venetian locals (yes, they exist!).
 The neighbourhood is usually underrated by tourists, and for that reason it counts as one of the best places to stay in Venice Italy for anyone looking for a more authentic Venetian experience.

 Our pick > Pesaro Palace